alexey-kleymenov/reverse_engineering_tools/ida_scripts/README.md

 This script expects the user to place a cursor to the start of the function resolving API names by their hashes.
 As IDC capabilities are limited, the mappings are pre-built and stored in a separate file `matches.txt`.
 Adjust the metadata of the instruction mentioning the API hash according to your malware sample.

 Tested on IDA Freeware 7.0

+## find_and_decrypt_strings.idc
+This script searches for all instances of encrypted strings and decrypts them using the key stored in a separate file key.bin

+Tested on IDA Freeware 7.0